CompuTec/computec-docs/docs/webup/components/components-and-functional-overview.md

 - **View Actions**: Create event-based automations and validations that run before or after user actions, such as On Update, On Save.
 Example: Show a confirmation message before a user saves changes to a document.
 [Read more](https://learn.computec.one/docs/webup/components/view-actions)

+- **Smart Actions**: Make your logic reusable, flexible, and applicable across multiple areas of the SAP Business One Web Client extending the concept of View Actions.
+Example: Trigger a confirmation popup ``Are you sure you want to change the price?`` when a user changes a price field.
+[Read more](https://learn.computec.one/docs/webup/components/smart-actions)

 :::note[info]
 **CompuTec WebUp Roadmap** evolves over time.
 For the latest feature planning and prioritization, refer to our official [CompuTec WebUp Roadmap](https://trello.com/b/ePvajGq6/computec-webup-roadmap).
 This document describes general functional capabilities and does not represent confirmed release dates.